scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

 On the old machine (`secret-1`) use `secretcli export $YOUR_KEY_NAME`.
 On the new SGX machine (`secret-2`) use `secretcli import $YOUR_KEY_NAME $FROM_FILE_NAME`

+Notes:

-Note that if you're recovering it using `secretcli keys add $YOUR_KEY_NAME --recover` you should also use `--hd-path "44'/118'/0'/0/0"`.
+1. If you're recovering the wallet using `secretcli keys add $YOUR_KEY_NAME --recover` you should also use `--hd-path "44'/118'/0'/0/0"`.
+2. If the wallet is stored on a Ledger device, use `--legacy-hd-path` when importing it with `secretcli keys add`.

 ## 5. Set up your SGX machine and become a `secret-2` validator